What is Affiliate Marketing and How Does It Affect Me as a Consumer?

-Of those, Amazon.co.uk is the only one running its own affiliate programme in-house.
+Of those, Amazon.co.uk, Hungry JPeg and Font Bundles are the only ones running their own affiliate programme in-house.
 The others are third parties who manage the affiliate programmes on behalf of the merchants (stores, shops, services).

 If I recommend something from Amazon.co.uk, then when you click the link it will straight away direct you to Amazon.co.uk.
 (Legal Amazon affiliate boomf here – Rebecca Webb is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk).

 If I recommend something not on Amazon.co.uk, say for example from John Lewis department store, then when you click the link it may very briefly first show as directing to Awin, before quickly directing you to the actual John Lewis website.